DaveInTucson/Accounts/README.md

   up the logic in computeBalances (accounttransactionsstate.js)
 * Refactored transaction annotation logic to simplify balance calculation and account access, bug fixes
+* Created AccountCacheService and refactored AccountTransactionsStateController to use it